TenaciousDev/GeneralStoreAPI_withSecretConnectionString/README.md

 ## Integrate With Your Existing Project:

-1. Create a `secrets.config` file at the solution-level directory by right-clicking the WebAPI assembly, selected `Add > New Item`, and choosing **Web configuration File** from the list of options:
+1. Create a `secrets.config` file at the solution-level directory by right-clicking the WebAPI assembly, selecting `Add > New Item`, and choosing **Web configuration File** from the list of options:

 ![Adding a web configuration file](assets/secrets-config-add.png)